 Be careful whose advice you follow.
 Women repeatedly tell me of mistakes they have made in their court cases because someone who sounded knowledgeable, and who genuinely wanted to help, gave them bad advice.
 Consult broadly, move cautiously, and listen carefully to your own intuition.

 Consider compromising on economic issues.
 The financial concessions that abused mothers are sometimes forced to make in order to keep custody of their children can be terribly unfair.
 Nonetheless, you may decide at times that it’s best to let him get away with it.
 I recently spoke with a woman who went into court seeking an increase in child support, and her ex-husband retaliated furiously by filing for custody of the children, and 10 months later he won.
 She had no idea of the risks involved in seeking the additional economic support that her children deserved.
 If you can trade alimony, assets, or part of your child support for sole legal and physical custody, and maybe even get him to agree to take only limited or supervised visitation, it might be worth it.
 However, be aware that there is no ironclad way to stop him from later seeking custody or increased visitation, while the financial settlement tends to be set in stone.
 And if you concede too much to him economically, he’ll use that war chest against you later to try to take custody of the children from you.

-A general principal to follow when you have children with an abusive man is that if he is leaving you alone, and not harming your children, avoid doing anything that might rouse him into action against you.
+A general principle to follow when you have children with an abusive man is that if he is leaving you alone, and not harming your children, avoid doing anything that might rouse him into action against you.